Dozens killed in Kazakhstan unrest, police say | Law-Order

 Dozens killed in Kazakhstan unrest, police say

-The reported attempts to storm the buildings came after widespread unrest in the city on Wednesday, including seizure of the mayors building, which was set on fire.Kazakhstan is experiencing the worst street protests the country has seen since gaining independence three decades ago.
-The protests began in the countrys west but spread to Almaty and the capital Nur-Sultan.
+The reported attempts to storm the buildings came after widespread unrest in the city on Wednesday, including seizure of the mayors building, which was set on fire.Later Thursday, state news channel Khabar-24 cited the city commandants office as saying that another 353 law enforcement officers were injured in addition to the 12 killed.Kazakhstan is experiencing the worst street protests the country has seen since gaining independence three decades ago.

 - Country: